 Neatly, you can still view video streams from your smart cameras.
 And, if you have a Nest Hello, you get alerts and can answer the door directly from your Smart Clock.

 There are other cases where the full smart displays do a bit more.
 Ask for recipes on the Smart Clock, and you get voice-only descriptions with an animated Google logo onscreen; on a larger smart display, you get video.
 Likewise, ask a regular smart display about a subject (‘OK Google, tell me about Avengers’) and the voice response is enhanced with information on screen; with the Smart Clock, you get voice only.
 Yes, the display is small, but surely it’s possible to display something?

 Other video playback options have been removed, too.
 With the Smart Clock, you can’t view YouTube video, and you can’t cast BBC iPlayer from your smartphone; both are options on the larger smart displays.
 Although I understand that the display wouldn’t give the best experience, the fact that the Smart Clock can handle video, as demonstrated by live camera streams, means there’s no reason why these features should have been removed.

 In all other regards, the Google Assistant works in the same way on the Smart Clock as on other devices, responding in the same way to your voice commands.
-That includes the ability to make hands-free calls, although as there’s no webcam in this model, so you can’t make Google Duo video calls.

 The Smart Clock has one 1.5-inch 3W speaker, which is loud enough but lacks bass and definition.
 It’s perfect for alarms and the Google Assistant’s voice replies, but music sounds tinny and lacks punch.
 This certainly isn’t a device that you’d want to use for music, for this you would be better off with an alternative, such as the original Google Home.